AdaInTheLab/the-human-pattern-lab-docs/docs/getting-started.md

 If you don’t have nvm installed:
 https://github.com/nvm-sh/nvm

+---

 ### ✔ npm

-Comes with Node.
+Bundled with Node.

 Check with:

 ```bash
 npm -v